peteroupc/peteroupc.github.io/bernsupp.md

 1. The function _f_(_&lambda;_) = min(_&lambda;_, 1&minus;_&lambda;_)/2 is Lipschitz continuous with Lipschitz constant 1/2.
 (In addition, _f_ has a kink at 1/2, so that it's not differentiable, but this is not essential for the counterexample.)
 The counterexample involves the degree-5 and degree-6 upper polynomials (**fabove**(5, _k_) and **fabove**(6, _k_)).
 2. The function _f_ = sin(4\*_&pi;_\*_&lambda;_)/4 + 1/2, a "smooth" function with Lipschitz constant _&pi;_.
 The counterexample involves the degree-3 and degree-4 lower polynomials (**fbelow**(3, _k_) and **fbelow**(4, _k_)).

-It is yet to be seen whether a counterexample exists for this scheme when _n_ is restricted to powers of 2.

 **Third scheme.** Same as the second scheme, but replacing (5/4) with the Sikkema constant, _S_ = (4306+837*sqrt(6))/5832 (Lorentz 1986\)[^6], (Sikkema 1961\)[^8], which is slightly less than 1.09.
 In fact, the same counterexamples for the second scheme apply to this one, since this scheme merely multiplies the offset to bring the approximating polynomials closer to _f_.